sufrin/Red/README.md

 Red (1.5)
 ---

-`Red` (also known as `AppleRed`) is no-frills *unicode-capable* modeless (and colourless) text editor with a simple implementation that can be customized using the `redscript` language (a Lisp-like notation).
-Its underlying capabilities can be straightforwardly extended using `scala`.
-It has no pretensions to being an all-encompassing workplace, and unlike many IDE and modern editors does not confuse its user by *spontaneously* trying to be helpful: everything it does it does in response to user input from mouse, pad, or keyboard.
+`Red` (also known as `AppleRed`) is an efficient, no-frills *unicode-capable* mode-free (and colourless) text editor with a simple implementation and user interface that can be customized using the `redscript` language (a Lisp-like notation).
+Its underlying capabilities can extended straightforwardly using `scala`.
+It has no pretensions to being an all-encompassing workplace, and unlike many IDEs and modern editors does not confuse its user by *spontaneously* trying to be helpful: everything it does it does in response to user input from mouse, pad, or keyboard.

 Unicode
 -------